Finance Forward Latin America 2020

 Village Capital’s investment readiness program has been ranked by others, such as the Global Accelerator Learning Initiative, as one of the best accelerator programs in the world.
 Finovate also named us the best Fintech Accelerator/Incubator in 2019.

 Please note that Village Capital is carefully monitoring the current global health situation and will modify the timings or format of the workshops if needed.
-At this time, we encourage all interested companies to complete their application regardless of the potential for future travel restrictions.
+At this time, we encourage all interested companies to complete their application regardless of the travel restrictions.

 Types of startups we are recruiting

 We are looking for startups addressing financial health challenges for low-to-moderate income communities and/or micro/small businesses.
-We are excited to work with startups addressing additional financial health challenges.
+We are excited to work with startups addressing any of the areas noted below, yet also welcome solutions addressing additional financial health challenges.

 Overall factors we consider